Pilots struggled to control plane that crashed in Indonesia

 Pilots at American Airlines and Southwest Airlines complained this month that they had not been given all information about the new system on the MAX.
 More than 200 MAX jets have been delivered to airlines around the world.

-The investigation is continuing with help from U.S. regulators and Boeing.
-Searchers have not found the plane’s cockpit voice recorder, which would provide more information about the pilots’ actions
+The Indonesian investigation is continuing with help from U.S. regulators and Boeing.
+Searchers have not found the plane’s cockpit voice recorder, which would provide more information about the pilots’ actions.

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)